ColoredCow/portal/docs/installation.md

    git clone https://github.com/coloredcow-portal/portal
    cd portal
    ```
+   If you have installed the XAMPP/MAMP/WAMP before hand jsut copy and paste the project into this location `C:\XAMPP\htdocs\` then paste your project into the htdocs folder.
+   If you have not then you may install XAMPP/WAMP/MAMP then paste the files later.

 2. Install dependencies
    ```sh
    composer install
    ```
+   Example:
    ```
    npm install
    ```
+   Example:

 3. npm build
    ```sh